Semantic Conventions for Messaging Spans

 Status: Experimental

-Warning Existing messaging instrumentations that are using v1.24.0 of this document (or prior) SHOULD NOT change the version of the messaging conventions that they emit by default until a transition plan to the (future) stable semantic conventions has been published.
-Conventions include, but are not limited to, attributes, metric and span names, and unit of measure.
+• SHOULD NOT change the version of the messaging conventions that they emit by default until the messaging semantic conventions are marked stable.
+Conventions include, but are not limited to, attributes, metric and span names, span kind and unit of measure.

 Definitions